LassoSoft/LassoGuide/lasso_guide_source/operations/regular-expressions.rst

 The regular expression type provides two member methods which perform a find/replace on an input string and one method which splits an input string into an array.
-These methods are documented with examples below.
-These methods are short cuts for longer operations which can be performed using the interactive methods described in the next section.
+These methods are documented with examples below, and are short cuts for longer operations which can be performed using the interactive methods described in the next section.

 .. member:: regExp->replaceAll(replace::string)
 .. member:: regExp->replaceAll(-input= ?, -find= ?, -replace= ?, -ignoreCase= ?)